akhodakivskiy/VimFx/documentation/commands.md

   inputs (their text).
 - `zf`: Anything focusable—links, buttons, form controls, scrollable elements, frames.
+- `zF`: Browser elements, such as toolbar buttons.

 It might seem simpler to match the same set of elements for _all_ of the commands.
 The reason that is not the case is because the fewer elements the